 - Predecessor: Melting Me Softly

-(Premiere date unconfirmed).
+(Premiere date was pushed back to December 2019).
 Two of Korea’s superstars, who had been rumored to be dating since last year, are coming together in a beautiful romantic drama.
 The premise of Crash Landing On You sounds a little absurd—a South Korean is forced to make an emergency landing in North Korea during a paragliding accident, and a North Korean military officer comes to her rescue—but if Hyun-bin (Memories of the Alhambra) and Son Ye-jin (Something In The Rain) chose this, I believe that the story has substance.
 The first teaser of the show was dropped last weekend, and between Hyun-bin and Son Ye-jin, I genuinely didn’t know where to look.
 Add to that the stunning scenery of Switzerland and Mongolia, where parts of the series were shot.
 Even if I’m not sold on the story yet, I already know I’d be a fool to miss this because if nothing else, the show promises sizzling chemistry.
 Besides, this is the latest work of writer Park Ji-eun who brought us My Love From The Star.

 November 27: 9.9 BILLION WOMAN (Wednesdays & Thursdays on KBS2)